Contraception and Sexual Health

 Having an IUD fitted

-The process of having an IUD fitted is quick and usually relatively painless.
+The process of having an IUD fitted is quick and the pain is generally manageable.
 Similar to a smear test, the vagina is held open with a speculum and the device is fitted through the cervix into the uterus.

 Small threads connected to the IUD will hang down into the top of your vagina.
 You will be shown how to check for these, to ensure it’s still in place.
 There may be a small amount of pain once the IUD is fitted, similar to period cramps, but this shouldn’t last more than a day or two.